-IAR_PATH- defines the default path to ARM Compiler, GCC ARM and IAR Workbench toolchains.
+IAR_PATH- defines the path to ARM Compiler, GCC ARM and IAR Workbench toolchains.
 Default: none.

 protocol- defines the default protocol used for importing or cloning of programs and libraries.
 The possible values are

-sshif you have generated and registered SSH keys (Public Key Authentication) with a service such as GitHub, GitLab, Bitbucket, etc. Read more about SSH keys here.
+sshif you have generated and registered SSH keys (Public Key Authentication) with a service such as GitHub, GitLab, Bitbucket and so on.
+Read more about SSH keys here.
 Default:

 depth- defines the clone depth for importing or cloning and applies only to Git repositories.
 Note that though this option may improve cloning speed, it may also prevent you from correctly checking out a dependency tree when the reference revision hash is older than the clone depth.
 Read more about shallow clones here.
 Default: none.

-cache- defines the local path that will be used to store minimalistic copies of the imported or cloned repositories, and attempts to use it to minimize traffic and speed up future imports of the same repositories.
+cache- defines the local path that stores small copies of the imported or cloned repositories, and mbed CLI uses it to minimize traffic and speed up future imports of the same repositories.
 Use

 enabledto turn on caching in the system temp path.
-Default: none (disabled).
+Use

-Unable to import Mercurial based (mbed.org) programs or libraries.
+Unable to import Mercurial (mbed.org) programs or libraries.

 Check whether you have Mercurial installed in your system path by running

 hgin command prompt.
-If you’re receiving “command not found” or similar message, then you need to install Mercurial and add it to your system path.
+If you’re receiving “command not found” or a similar message, then you need to install Mercurial, and add it to your system path.

-Try to clone a Mercurial repository directly, e.g.
+Try to clone a Mercurial repository directly.
+For example,

 hg clone https://developer.mbed.org/teams/mbed/code/mbed_blinky/.
-If you’re receiving error similar to
+If you receive an error similar to

-abort: error: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.:590), then your system certificates are very old.
+abort: error: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.:590), then your system certificates are out of date.
 You need to update your system certificates and possibly add the host certificate fingerprint of

 mbed.org.
 Read more about Mercurial’s certificate management here.